Empowering Youth in the Digital Age

 MindShield Extension

-Our browser extension helps people identify and resist manipulation techniques in digital content, fostering critical evaluation skills.
+Our browser extension helps people identify and resist manipulation techniques in digital content.

 Learn More

-Interactive sessions for middle and elementary school students to develop critical thinking skills in an engaging environment.
-High Schoolers can lead programs!
+Interactive sessions for elementary and middle school students to develop critical thinking skills.
+High schoolers can lead programs and earn volunteer hours!

 MindShield Browser Extension